torquefi/torque_contracts/contracts/TorqueProtocol/splitter/README.md

 ## Overview

-The `TorqueSplitter` is a smart contract that strategically allocates user deposits among various yield-generating strategies.
+The `TorqueSplitter` is a smart contract that allocates supplied assets among various yield-generating strategies.
 It also handles interactions with a reward management system to distribute multiple types of tokens (COMP, TORQ, POL) based on user activities such as deposits and withdrawals.

 ## Key Features